stratumn/sdk-java/README.md

 You must provide:

-- `actionKey`: a valid action key that exists in the targeted workflow
+- `actionKey`: a valid action key that exists in the targeted workflow,
 - `data`: the data object corresponding to the action being done,
 - `prevLink` or `traceId`.